Baryogenesis from the weak scale to the grand unification scale: Summary and outlook

 The second important step was the discovery of the nonperturbative connection between baryon number and lepton number in the SM, and the associated, unsuppressed, sphaleron processes at high temperatures.
-This implied that \BLP~is in equilibrium above the electroweak phase transition, which ruled out baryogenesis in SU(5) GUT models.
-However, a new interesting possibility emerged, electroweak baryogenesis, the possibility to generate the baryon asymmetry during a strongly first-order electroweak phase transition.
-In principle, the presence of all necessary ingredients already in the SM is an appealing feature, yet the electroweak transition turned out to be just a smooth crossover so that the necessary departure from thermal equilibrium can not be realized.
+This implied that $B+L$ is in equilibrium above the electroweak phase transition, which ruled out baryogenesis in SU(5) GUT models.
+However, an interesting new possibility emerged, electroweak baryogenesis, which opened the possibility of generating the baryon asymmetry during a strongly first-order electroweak phase transition.
+In principle, the presence of all necessary ingredients already in the SM is an appealing feature, yet the electroweak transition turned out to simply be a smooth crossover, so the necessary departure from thermal equilibrium can not be realized.
 This is different in extensions of the SM with additional Higgs doublets or singlets, where a strongly first-order phase transition is possible.
-Such models have been extensively studied over 30 years, without and with supersymmetry.
-In view of the results from the LHC and due to stringent upper bounds on the electric dipole moment of the electron, today EWBG appears unlikely in weakly coupled Higgs models.
+Such models have been extensively studied for more than 30 years, without and with supersymmetry.
+In view of the results from the LHC and due to stringent upper bounds on the electric dipole moment of the electron, today EWBG appears to be unlikely in weakly coupled Higgs models.
 On the other hand, EWBG is still viable in composite Higgs models of electroweak symmetry breaking.
-This emphasizes the importance to search at the LHC for new resonances with TeV masses and for strong interactions of the light Higgs boson.
+This emphasizes the importance of searching at the LHC for new resonances with TeV masses and strong interactions of the light Higgs boson.